We love our new GENERNATOR!

 It’s more than twice as powerful as a stock generator and puts out 45 amps.
 Stock type was only 22 amps!
 Plus you get that power available to you at lower RPMs.
 Weighs only 6.5 pounds.
 Stock type weighs 12.5 pounds!

 Instructions are included.
-We strongly recommend that you also purchase the dummy regulator which you will find available in the drop down menu (next to the price above).
+We only sell this product with the dummy regulator.
 The dummy regulator looks completely stock but hidden inside is a 50 amp fuse that will protect your wiring harness in the event of any issues.

 Alternatively, you can leave your existing regulator in place and the included instructions explain how to wire it up as a junction box.
 In this way, your existing regulator serves as a fuse for your new GENERNATOR but remember that it will melt should there be a short, which is why the fused dummy regulator is a better choice.